 With a bit of hesitation, I said goodbye to my friends (who still couldn’t believe I was moving to West Virginia…West Virginia), jumped in the U-Haul, took a deep breath, and started the engine.

 I had just turned 28.
-I was leaving my home and my friends to start a life in an unfamiliar land.
+I was leaving my home and my friends to start a life in an unfamiliar land in Wheeling, West Virginia.

 After an errant turn led me through the middle of Times Square, causing a 30-minute delay, I was on my way.
 The further I drove, the more the City shrunk in my rearview mirror.
 It was exciting, bittersweet, and fear-inducing all at the same time.

-While I was beginning to regret overindulging at my going away party the night before, the good news was that I wasn’t regretting my decision to move…yet.
+While I was beginning to regret overindulging at my going away party the night before, the good news was that I wasn’t regretting my decision to move…yet, at least.

 Fast-forward over two years later to today and that regret still hasn’t materialized.
 I don’t think it ever will.